HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 [guide-level-explanation]: #guide-level-explanation

-When mining directly on the Hathor network, a client searchs for a `nonce` that when appended to `block_data` can be hashed and the hash is inside a certain difficulty requirement.
+When mining directly on the Hathor network, a client searchs for a `nonce` that when appended to `block_without_nonce` can be hashed and the hash is inside a certain difficulty requirement.
 The similar is also true on the Bitcoin network, but the difficulty requirements are different.

 Bitcoin mining clients typically accept being told to mine on a different difficulty than what is specified on the header, because this is useful for